Popular Music Performance and Songwriting BA (Hons)

 Facilities

-At Coventry, students benefit from superb facilities so they can build on their practical talent4.
+At Coventry University, students benefit from our superb facilities so they can build on their practical talent4.

 Facilities include:

-- An iMac music tech suite plus further state-of-the-art recording studios running Pro Tools, Logic, Live, Max and Sibelius on Apple macs
+• an iMac music tech suite plus further modern recording studios running Pro Tools, Logic, Live, Max and Sibelius on Apple macs.

 Recording studios

-With some of our courses, you can have access to five recording studios, instrument storage, and an iMac music tech suite.
-We also have state-of-the-art recording studios running Pro Tools, Logic, Live, Max and Sibelius on Apple macs.
+We have five superb recording studios, instrument storage, and an iMac music tech suite.
+We also have modern recording studios running Pro Tools, Logic, Live, Max and Sibelius on Apple macs.

 Performance spaces